Changelog

 prevents

-users from:❌ Editing 2+ listings at the same time
+❌ Editing 2+ listings at the same time

 ❌ Create & edit tags (since tags are a portfolio-level tool, reserved for Editor/Manager/Admin roles)